 Chicks can go fast, especially in the spring.
-Getting an alert when a batch is available from a breeder because you are a repeat customer, can allow you to get first pick of quality chicks and difficult to find breeds.
+Getting an alert when a batch is available from a breeder because you are a repeat customer, can allow you to get first pick of quality chicks and difficult-to-find breeds.

-Craigslist and Facebook groups are two of the primary ways you can located and virtually contact chicken breeders in your area.
+Craigslist and Facebook groups are two of the primary ways you can locate and virtually contact chicken breeders in your area.
 Joining local farming and homesteading pages as well as attending farmers markets are also top ways to locate chicks.

 Local Chick Breeder Pros and Cons